'Lineker is lucky he wasn't born in Andorra' - Lima dismisses notion that minnows have no right to play Eng...

 - Levi Colwill: Chelsea's teenage loan star out to emulate best friend Musiala

-As England were running out 5-0 winners against Andorra in March, Lineker tweeted "Surely we’ve reached the stage where the lowest ranked nations should play amongst themselves to qualify for the right to play at this level.
+As England were running out 5-0 winners against San Marino in March, Lineker tweeted "Surely we’ve reached the stage where the lowest ranked nations should play amongst themselves to qualify for the right to play at this level.
 It’s become absurd."

 The very same week, Luxembourg went onto beat Ireland and North Macedonia shocked Germany in World Cup qualifying.